Cabrio focused

 • Visitor Mine Markus Röhling Stolln – Another exciting insight into the world of silver mining that takes you deep underground and makes the working world of miners tangible.

-Fichtelbergstraße – Winding Drive with Panoramic Views
+Fichtelbergstraße – Winding Ride with Panoramic Views

-Particularly noteworthy in Freiberg:
+Particularly worth seeing in Freiberg:

 Dresden – The Baroque Pearl of Saxony

-Dresden offers numerous attractions, including:
+Dresden offers numerous sights, including:

-Tips for Your Cabrio Tour
+Tips for Your Convertible Tour